-Baozhong oolong is a Northern Taiwanese tea that dates back to the Qing Dynasty.
+Baozhong oolong is a northern Taiwanese tea that dates back to the Qing Dynasty.
 The name "Baozhong" refers to the traditional paper packaging of the tea leaves that was used in sale and export.
 It also represents a well-known name for this regional tea.
-There is no true Baozhong tea from anywhere other than Northern Taiwan.
-There could be some people that make or sell tea from another part of Taiwan and call it "Baozhong Style", but I think locals probably feel that there's something wrong in doing so.
-It is characterized by a light withering (oxidization) that produces pronounced yet pleasant, natural floral, cool and vegetal fragrances and flavors.
-Though it was more oxidized in the past, the modern day processing style could be described as the greenest of the oolongs-falling somewhere between green and oolong tea.
-Though traditional Baozhong was most always more heavily oxidized and roasted, there may have been some very green batches in the early days too, as it has been described as a "qing cha, (青茶)" or "blue-green tea", since the Qing Dynasty.
+There is no true Baozhong tea from anywhere other than northern Taiwan.
+There could be some people that make or sell tea from another part of Taiwan and call it "Baozhong Style," but I think locals probably feel that there's something wrong in doing so.
+It is characterized by a light withering (oxidation) that produces pronounced yet pleasant, natural floral, cool and vegetal fragrances and flavors.

-Pinglin and its tradition of Baozhong production have influ-
+Though it was more oxidized in the past, the modern-day processing style could be described as the greenest of the oolongs-falling somewhere between green and oolong tea.
+Though traditional Baozhong was most always more heavily oxidized and roasted, there may have been some very green batches in the early days too, as it has been described as a "qing cha (青茶)" or "blue-green tea," since the Qing Dynasty.
+It is a striped oolong, originally processed much like a Wuyi Cliff Tea until the shift to lighter, more floral Baozhong happened.
+Baozhong is the oldest oolong in Taiwan.

-enced Yu San He.
+Pinglin and its tradition of Baozhong production have influenced Yu San He.
 He very much sees a heritage in these traditions.
-The greatest portion of the tea he makes is Baozhong and his long experience of making it enhances all the red, green, Bai Hao Oolong (Oriental Beauty) and GABA tea he makes.
-He is very connected with his tea and the land in Pinglin, Northern Taiwan.
+The greatest portion of the tea he makes is Baozhong and his long experience of making it enhances all the red, green, Bai Hao oolong (Eastern Beauty) and GABA tea he makes.
+He is very connected with his tea and the land in Pinglin, northern Taiwan.
 His tea fields are just a few kilometers away from the largest natural water reservoir serving Taipei.